excel-azmin/MySQL-Agent-using-Ollama-Qdrant/README.md

-# Generating SQL for MySQL Agent using Ollama, Qdrant
+# MySQL Agent using Ollama, Qdrant
 This notebook runs through the process of using the `vanna` Python package to generate SQL using AI (RAG + LLMs) including connecting to a database and training.

 ## Setup